Nitrogen-induced ELM suppression and confinement improvement in the EAST tokamak with a full metal wall: Experimental Setup

-The radiative cooling effect induced by nitrogen seeding was evaluated using absolute extreme ultraviolet (AXUV) photodiode arrays.
-This system in EAST comprises four horizontal arrays with a total of 64 channels, providing extensive coverage of the plasma cross-section \cite{duan2012resistive}.
-Furthermore, the $N_{VII}$ line emission intensity, measured by extreme ultraviolet (EUV) spectroscopy, served as a proxy for nitrogen penetration and its ionization level within the bulk plasma \cite{hou2024development}.
-Additionally, Edge-Localized Mode (ELM) behaviors and magnetic activity were continuously monitored using $D_\alpha$ emission arrays viewing the divertor target and magnetic Mirnov coils.
+The radiative cooling and impurity penetration were assessed using absolute extreme ultraviolet (AXUV) photodiode arrays ~\cite{duan2012resistive} and extreme ultraviolet (EUV) spectroscopy~\cite{hou2024development}.
+The AXUV system comprises four horizontal arrays with a total of 64 channels, providing extensive coverage of the plasma cross-section.
+Furthermore, the N$_{VII}$ line emission intensity measured by EUV spectroscopy was used as a proxy for nitrogen penetration and ionization state in the bulk plasma.
+Additionally, ELM activity and magnetic fluctuations were monitored using $D_\alpha$ emission arrays and magnetic Mirnov coils.